jagodevreede/Quarkus-MicroProfile-Fundamentals/README.md

 Import this project into your IDE, and start the application (details are in the readme.md of the generated project)

-Tip: if you are working with a light themed console, then some of the logging might be hard to read, add the following line to the `appilcation.properties`.
+Tip: if you are working with a light themed console, then some logging might be hard to read, add the following line to the `appilcation.properties`.
 Quarkus was build with the dark theme in mind ;)

     quarkus.log.console.darken=100